messageCross Icon

 Step 4: Run the App

-• macOS/Windows/Linux: flutter run -d macos # Or use 'windows' or 'linux'
+• Desktop: flutter run -d macos (Alternatively, use windows or linux depending on your host OS).

 Hire Now!